 Fragrance 5:410:00 / 5:41

-I dedicated the piece to my dear friend Sherry Watkins who is a steadfast supporter of the arts in the Washington, D.C. area and throughout the mid-Atlantic.
+Fragrance is dedicated to my dear friend Sherry Watkins, a steadfast supporter of the arts and chair of the Classical Voice Programs for the National Society of Arts and Letters in the Washington, D.C. area.

 In the vale, the blossom opens,